-- During the school year outside of the school sport season, you may attend a non-school sponsored specialized sports camp(s) or group instruction, provided: it does not result in any loss of school time, attendance does not occur within seven (7) days of the start of the school sport season for the sport concerned, it is not a team camp, no competition occurs other than limited scrimmaging, and no member of the coaching staff of the school you attend (or will attend) is involved in any way. - During the school sport season, you may attend a school or non-school sponsored specialized sports camp(s) or group instruction under certain conditions.
+During the school year outside of the school sport season, you may attend a non-school sponsored specialized sports camp(s) or group instruction, provided: it does not result in any loss of school time, it is not a team camp, no competition occurs other than limited scrimmaging, and no member of the coaching staff of the school you attend (or will attend) is involved in any way.

+- During the school sport season, you may attend a school or non-school sponsored specialized sports camp(s) or group instruction under certain conditions.
 You may attend only ONE without being accompanied by a school coach; attendance may not result in any loss of school time, there may be NO competition other than limited scrimmaging, and a school administrator must approve your participation. - You or your parents must pay all camp/clinic fees, tuition and other related expenses.
 A scholarship or waiver of fees shall result in the loss of your eligibility.
 The school may provide transportation at no cost during the summertime or during the school sport season. - NOTE: Before attending any specialized athletic camp(s)/clinic(s) or group sport instruction, you should consult with your school principal or athletic director to make sure it meets the criteria published in the MSHSAA Official Handbook.